pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-09-matrix-transformation.md

 ![png](/assets/images/matrices-as-linear-transformations-of-space_files/matrices-as-linear-transformations-of-space_24_0.png)

-## Applications in Image Processing and Computer Vision
+## Applications in Image Processing

 So where can we use this concept of matrix vector multiplication other than in thinking about abstract spaces ?
 One very important application of this concept can be see in image processing applications.
 We can consider an image to be a collection of vectors.
 Let's consider grayscale images for simplicity, then a grayscale image basically is just a collection of vectors in 2-D space (location of grayscale pixels can be considered a 2-D vector).
 And we can multiply each pixel vector with a given matrix to transform the entire image!